CarlColglazier/carlcolglazier.com/content/_index.md

 ---
 title: "Carl Colglazier"
+author: ["Carl Colglazier"]
 draft: false
 ---

-I am a first-year PhD student in Technology and Social Behavior at Northwestern University.
-I study media as sociotechnical systems and their impact on public discourse.
-I am also interested in the relationship between online and offline communities and _how_ and _why_ people use media to spread information over networks.
+I am a PhD student in Technology and Social Behavior at Northwestern University.
+I study sociotechnical systems and their impact on public discourse.

 At North Carolina State University, I graduated in 2019 with a B.S. in Computer Science and a B.A. in Communication Media.
 I am an alumni of